Lewable3d/Reading-Notes/Class 03.md

 - GitHub is not Git
 - Its a way to share your code with others.
 - GitHub is an online place to store your code.
 (Backup is Important)
+- Github uses Git to help manage your team's work: